 FAVORITE SOURCES FOR NATIONAL NEWS: The Washington Post, The Wall Street Journal, The New York Times, NPR, The New Yorker, The Weekly Standard, National Review

-ANY ADVICE FOR BEING A SMART NEWS CONSUMER: Readers, listeners and viewers should approach stories the same way good journalists do: Question the source, challenge what you believe to be true, challenge yourself.
+ADVICE FOR BEING A SMART NEWS CONSUMER: Readers, listeners and viewers should approach stories the same way good journalists do: Question the source, challenge what you believe to be true, challenge yourself.